Student Finance, Awards and Grants

 Students wishing to do a language course at the University Language Centre (in any language other than English) are entitled to 50% reimbursement of the cost of one course.
 Receipts must be submitted to the Tutorial Office for approval.

-For many years an annual Travel Award has been made available from the Pilkington Trust to help Homerton students who are contemplating ambitious or out of the ordinary journeys during the summer vacation; on average around ten awards of £500 are made.
+For many years an annual Travel Award has been made available from the Pilkington Trust to help Homerton students who are contemplating ambitious or out of the ordinary journeys during the summer vacation; on average around ten awards of up to £500 are made.
 The purpose of the travel should be challenging and mind-broadening, but also confer a benefit to others; travel designed for research purposes or coursework related will not be considered.
 Details about eligibility and how to apply are made available during Michaelmas term with an application deadline of the start of March each year.
-Applications for 2018 will close on Wednesday 28th February 2018.
+Applications for 2019 will close on Thursday 28th February 2019.
 Further details are available from Mr Andrew Drain in the Tutorial Office.

 Other Travel Awards